dgwalters-1974/autoencoder/README.md

 # autoencoder
-Detecting outliers in a numerical tabular dataset using an autoencoder
+Detecting outliers in tabular data with an autoencoder